stolostron/acmqe-mcn-test/roles/ocp/README.md

 ## Role default variables
 #### State of the cluster
 Create or destroy the cluster.
-The state could be 'create' or 'destroy'.
+The state could be 'present' or 'absent'.
 ```
-cluster_state: create
+state: present
 ```

 #### OpenShift pull secret